-- Walk short distances rather than drive; this also has the benefit of improving your health as well. - Information on walking networks in Nottinghamshire can be found at Walking Networks and Rights of way when walking in Nottinghamshire and a planning tool for deciding your route when walking can be found at Walkit - Walking and cycling to school School travel plans promote group cycling and walking for pupils to safely get to school.
+- Walk short distances rather than drive; this also has the benefit of improving your health as well. - Information on walking networks in Nottinghamshire can be found at Walking Networks and Rights of way when walking in Nottinghamshire and a planning tool for deciding your route when walking can be found on the Travel Choice website - Walking and cycling to school School travel plans promote group cycling and walking for pupils to safely get to school.
 Information on the travel to school options can be found at Travel to Schools Options.